ctfs/write-ups-2015/boston-key-party-2015/school-bus/heath-street/README.md

 ## Write-up

-Using `file`, wee see that we are given a ext4 image:
+Using `file`, wee see that we are given an ext4 image:

 ```bash
 $ file file secretArchive.6303dd5dbddb15ca9c4307d0291f77f4